omenocal/creepy-doll-voice-app/README.md

 * `git clone` this repository
 * Install and use Node v8.10
 * Run `npm install`
-* Make a copy of the `app/config.example.json` file and name it `config.json`.
-Edit it with all of the requisite fields.
 * Make a copy of the `aws-config.sample.js` file and name it `aws-config.js`.
 Edit it with all of the requisite fields.
 * Make a copy of the `swagger.example.yaml` file and name it `swagger.yaml`.
 Edit it with all of the requisite fields.